 The nations that were labeled BRICS by a British economist were meant to be the next big thing in global economic growth.
 The countries that make up BRICS, Brazil, Russia, India, China and South Africa are certainly strange bedfellows economically speaking.
 China’s economy is 30 times larger than South Africa’s, and China’s output is twice the size of the rest of the group combined.
 And to make matters worse, China and India are bickering over a territory issue, and the political structure of the countries are drastically different

 So what is the real reason why these countries are joined at the economic hip?
-Some investors say they need each other and investors need them too.
 None of those countries will ever have the economic growth that the United States produces when it is functioning on all economic cylinders, and none of them can achieve the global power that the U.S. possess.

 Instead of being the next big thing, BRICS is just an economic label that doesn’t mean much to investors.
 But some investors fall for the pitch that has come out of the various perceptions that the media tries to lay on the investment world.
 The truth is, according to Ken Griffin, the hedge fund genius and CEO of Citadel LLC, one of the largest investment firms in the world, is BRICS is an illusion created by the countries in that alliance.